Can AI detect depression from subtle changes in facial micro-expressions in video calls ?

 Cast your vote — then read what our editor and the AI models found.

-Current systems can recognize basic facial action units and coarse emotions, but detecting depression from subtle, real-time micro-expressions in ordinary video calls remains unreliable in clinical settings.
-Research prototypes using 3D facial meshes, frame-level attention, and multimodal signals (voice, typing cadence) show modest correlations with PHQ-9 scores in controlled studies, but generalization to diverse lighting, angles, and backgrounds is poor.
-Privacy, consent, and algorithmic fairness concerns limit large-scale deployment, and no certified device is approved for diagnosis via video alone.
+Emotional recognition from video has advanced rapidly due to deep learning models, which analyze minute facial movements often missed by humans.
+These systems correlate with clinical depression scales and sustained mood tracking, though they raise ethical questions about consent and surveillance in digital interactions.
+Current systems can reliably recognize basic facial action units and coarse emotions, but detecting depression from subtle, real-time micro-expressions in ordinary video calls remains unreliable in clinical settings.
+Research prototypes using 3D facial meshes, frame-level attention, and multimodal signals (voice, typing cadence) show modest correlations with PHQ-9 scores in controlled studies, yet generalization to diverse lighting, angles, and backgrounds is poor.
+Privacy, consent, and algorithmic fairness concerns further limit large-scale deployment, and no certified device is approved for diagnosis via video alone.
+(Enriched May 12, 2026; Source: National Academies of Sciences, Engineering, and Medicine)

 Suggest a tag